MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/aad-group-team.md

 The following sections describe how to work with AAD group teams using the Web API.

 ## Impersonate another user
-Your service can make calls on behalf of another Microsoft user by [impersonating the user](https://learn.microsoft.com/power-apps/developer/data-platform/impersonate-another-user#impersonate-another-user-using-the-web-api).
-If the Microsoft user belongs to an AAD Security group and the AAD security group is a Dataverse group team, the user is added into Dataverse automatically if the user doesn't exist in Dataverse.
-The user is also added into the Dataverse group team after it is added or if the user already exists in Dataverse.
+Your service can make calls on behalf of another system user by [impersonating the user](impersonate-another-user.md#impersonate-another-user-using-the-web-api).
+If the system user belongs to an AAD Security group and the AAD security group is a Dataverse group team, that user is added into Dataverse automatically (if the user doesn't already exist in Dataverse).
+The user is also automatically added into the Dataverse group team after being added to Dataverse or if the user already exists in Dataverse.

 ## Create an AAD group team
 An AAD group team can be created in Dataverse by making an API call (programmatically) or by just-in-time when a security role is assigned to the AAD group, or when a record is assigned to the AAD group.